OpenAPITools/openapi-generator/docs/usage.md

 ## generate

 The `generate` command is the workhorse of the generator toolset.
-As such, it has _many_ more options and the previous commands.
+As such, it has _many_ more options available than the previous commands.
 The abbreviated options are below, but you may expand the full descriptions.

 ```bash